 An en suite area is one of the best ways to create a nice, private guest space; guests definitely appreciate a separate bathroom!
 This is the most common way to accommodate guests comfortably.
 Many homeowners choose to design the floor plan where the guest suite is on the main floor, often on the opposite side of the house from the main bedrooms.

-The Seaside timber frame floor plan, above, is a good example of a floor plan with separate en suite guest space.
+The Seaside timber frame floor plan, above, is a good example of a floor plan with a separate en suite guest space.
 Upstairs features plenty of guest space, including a guest suite located in its own space upstairs, away from the other guest bedrooms.

 Finished Basement Guest Space